libops/docs/docs/development/index.md

 ## GitHub Access

-Currently GitHub access to your GitHub repository can only be managed from [the LibOps website](https://www.libops.io).
+Currently GitHub access to your GitHub repository can only be managed from [the libops website](https://www.libops.io).

 From there, you can add yourself and other GitHub users to your site by editing your site and adding their GitHub usernames.